IlijaAntanasijevic/4-Javascript_FirstProject/README.md

 # First Javascript Project

-Learning the basics of javascript and jquery, gaining familiarity with the programming language.
+Learning the basics of javascript and jQuery, gaining familiarity with the programming language.
 Learning form validation on the client side.

 Also improving HTML, CSS and Bootstrap